October Meeting

 Ladies (and gents) are invited to gather for a lovely afternoon respite of finger sandwiches, desserts, and aromatic teas.
 Attendees are invited to wear their very Sunday best.
 And ladies, hats are strongly encouraged!

 Special items from the Historical Society’s collection will be on display, along with a unique collection of tea accessories.
 Please bring your own teacup to use and share its history!
-Tickets are $45 per person and an be purchased online or at the Whiting-Robertsdale Chamber of Commerce.
+Tickets are $45 per person and can be purchased online or at the Whiting-Robertsdale Chamber of Commerce.
 All proceeds go to support the Historical Society and History Center.

 Dust off your top hat, grab your calendar and circle February 1, 2025 to save the date for the Second Annual Groundhog’s Day Gala at the Whiting Knights of Columbus Hall.
 The event will run from 6 pm — 11 pm.